nikhil1507/Glare/README.md

 # glare
-Source code for Glare, the beautiful sun tracker app☀️
+Source code for Glare, the beautiful light tracker app☀️